List of awards and nominations received by Tracey Ullman

-The following is a list of awards and nominations received by British-American actress Tracey Ullman.
-She is the recipient of numerous accolades for her work in television, film, music, and theater.
+Tracey Ullman is a British-American actress known for her extensive work in television, film, theatre, and music for which she has been the recipient of numerous accolades.
 To date, Ullman has won twelve American Comedy Awards, seven Primetime Emmy Awards, two British Academy Film Awards, four Satellite Awards, a Golden Globe Award, and a Screen Actors Guild Award.

 On 5 December 2006, she was honoured at the Museum of Television and Radio along with the likes of Carol Burnett, Lesley Visser, Lesley Stahl, Jane Pauley, and Betty White, in the "She Made It" category.

 In April 2009, it was announced that Ullman would be awarded a Lifetime Achievement BAFTA Award the following May.
 She became the first recipient of the Charlie Chaplin Lifetime Achievement Award for Comedy on 9 May 2009.